The Number One Problem with files sent for printing is No Bleed.

 That’s it!
 Your PDF should have marks AND BLEEDS!

-Click HERE to download our Official “How to Make Great PDFs from InDesign” document, with more tips to prep your file for printing.
+Download our Official ACG-PDFs-from-InDesign document, with more tips to prep your file for printing.